IS 220 Cr.3

 Business Choices and Telecommunications Decision

 An examination of the business and organizational role of telecommunications.
 The course will not address the theoretical foundations of telecommunications, but rather focus on using telecommunications to support and achieve business strategies.
 Course topics will include how businesses are being reshaped by advances in telecommunications; how businesses plan, deploy and manage telecommunications resources; and how businesses are utilizing and administrating local area network (LAN) and wide area network (WAN) technology to achieve business objectives.
 Prerequisite: CS 120; IS 310; admission to business or information systems minor.
-Offered Fall.
+Offered Occasionally.

 IS 340 Cr.3